smart-on-fhir/health-cards-designs/README.md

 ## Participants
-One group building on and contributing to the SMART Health Cards Framework is the *Vaccination Credential Initiative*.
-See https://vaccinationcredential.org/ for participants.
+One group building on and contributing to the SMART Health Cards Framework is the *VCI*.
+See https://vci.org/ for participants.